-- 1 The remuneration or other sums paid to the Trustee must not exceed an amount that is reasonable in all the circumstances. - 2 The Trustee must absent himself from the part of any meeting at which there is discussion of: - His or her employment, remuneration, or any matter concerning the contract, payment or benefit; or - His or her performance in the employment, or his or her performance of the contract; or - Any proposal to enter into any other contract or arrangement with him or her or to confer any benefit upon him or her; or - Any other matter relating to a payment or the conferring of any benefit. - 3 The Trustee must not vote on any such matter and is not to be counted when calculating whether a quorum of Trustees is present at the meeting. - 4 (If relevant) The other Trustees are satisfied that it is in the interests of REAch2 to employ or to contract with that Trustee rather than with someone who is not a Trustee.
+- The remuneration or other sums paid to the Trustee must not exceed an amount that is reasonable in all the circumstances. - The Trustee must absent themselves from the part of any meeting at which there is discussion of: - their employment, remuneration, or any matter concerning the contract, payment or benefit; or - their performance in the employment, or their performance of the contract; or - Any proposal to enter into any other contract or arrangement with them or to confer any benefit upon them; or - Any other matter relating to a payment or the conferring of any benefit. - The Trustee must not vote on any such matter and is not to be counted when calculating whether a quorum of Trustees is present at the meeting. - 4 (If relevant) The other Trustees are satisfied that it is in the interests of REAch2 to employ or to contract with that Trustee rather than with someone who is not a Trustee.
 In reaching that decision the Trustees must balance the advantage of employing a Trustee against the disadvantages of doing so (especially the loss of the Trustee's services as a result of dealing with the Trustee's conflict of interest). - 5 The reason for their decision is recorded by the Trustees in the minute book. - 6 A majority of the Trustees then in office have received no such payments or benefit.